 You can optionally change Text of the the "Need help?" or the URL destination so that it points to a web page of your choosing instead of the Duo end user documentation.
 If you customize the help link, be sure to click Save Settings.

-Give your users the launcher link mentioned at the top of the page.
+Give your users the launcher link mentioned at the top of the page, e.g. https://dag.example.com/dag/launcher.php.
+The three different types of launcher links all display as tiles to the user.

-When your users access the DAG launcher they'll first log in with their primary credentials, and then complete Duo two-factor authentication.
-After that users see a list of all SAML applications you've configured for use with the DAG.
+When your users access the Duo Access Gateway launcher they'll first log in with their primary credentials, and then complete Duo two-factor authentication.
+After that users see a list of all the SAML applications you've configured for use with the Duo Access Gateway, as well as the non-SAML web applications using Duo that you added to the launcher configuration and any other web app bookmarks created.

-By default, users perform Duo authentication when logging into the DAG launcher, and again when launching any SAML applications using the shortcuts in the DAG launcher.
-You can eliminate the second prompt for Duo authentication by assigning a Trusted Devices policy to the Duo Access Gateway Launcher application and to your SAML applications which has the trust-application option enabled.
+By default, users perform Duo authentication when logging into the Duo Access Gateway launcher, and again when launching any SAML or Duo Web applications using the shortcuts in the Duo Access Gateway launcher.
+You can eliminate the second prompt for Duo authentication by assigning a Remembered Devices policy to the Duo Access Gateway Launcher application, to your SAML applications which has the trust-application option enabled, and to the Duo web applications you added to the launcher.
 With this policy, your users will not need to authenticate to Duo again when accessing an app that shares the same policy.
-See the Trusted Devices policy documentation for details.
+See the Remembered Devices policy documentation for details.

 You can also restrict which application links display for a given user in the launcher.
 When creating your SAML service provider application in the Duo Admin Panel, populate the Permitted groups field with the Duo groups that contain the users you want to access that application.
+You can do the same thing for any Duo Web applications added to the launcher.
 When a user who is not a member of the specified group(s) logs in to the launcher, the applications which have group restrictions are not shown.
 See the Using Groups documentation for more information and detailed instructions.

 To verify your setup, log on to your configured cloud service provider.
 You'll be redirected to the Duo Access Gateway login page.